 A mere college degree isn’t enough today.
 You will have to judge your designer on skills beyond what is listed in their resume.
 A simple way to do this is by streamlining your design process to filter out candidates more suitable for your business.

-3. Should you hire an in-house designer, freelancer or outsource your design worries?
+3. Should you hire an in-house designer, or freelancer or outsource your design worries?

-Finding the right balance between expertise, timing, and cost is quite hard.
+Finding the right balance between expertise, timing, and the cost is quite hard.
 Various factors need to be considered when you look to hire a graphic designer online.
-While big companies possess the resources of hiring someone in-house, the other millions of small businesses often incline towards hiring a design agency or freelancer.
+While big companies possess the resources of hiring someone in-house, the other millions of small businesses often inclined towards hiring a design agency or freelancer.

 Below I have laid out the pros and cons of hiring an in-house designer, a freelancer, and outsourcing graphic design services.

 You can use this comparison to decide how to hire a graphic designer:

 A. Hiring In-House